 BSPH: Divisional requirements:

 courses that meet the humanity or social science requirement are listed in the College of Arts and Sciences Liberal Arts Core Guidebook.
 All foreign language courses, numbered 100 – 400, fulfill a humanity requirement.
 Courses that meet a liberal arts elective requirement include any course listed in this guidebook and approved courses offered within Falk College.

 Global diversity requirement:

-courses that meet the global diversity requirement are posted on the Public Health Advising web pages.
+courses that meet the global diversity requirement.
 This requirement may also be met by participating in an academic study abroad program.
 Refer to the Undergraduate Student Handbook and to Syracuse University Study Abroad specific program pages for more information on study abroad programs and course selection.

 Graduate students are made aware of service opportunities throughout the program – it is the responsibility of students to engage in those service activities.

 Each Spring, Falk College offers an I.P.E. activity that is open to all students.
 Graduate students are required to attend one of these I.P.E. activities in order to graduate.

 To graduate within 4 years, students take 15-17 degree applicable credits each semester.
 Pre-clinical health students take 16-19 credits each semester.
 Recommended course sequencing is detailed in the Undergraduate Student Handbook.